Torsion invariants of complexes of groups: Universal L2 -torsion

 Given a polytope $P$ in a vector space $V$ and a homomorphism $\phi: V \to \rr$, the thickness of $P$ with respect to $\phi$ is the diameter of its image:

 This extends naturally to formal differences of polytopes in $V$ by taking the difference of thicknesses.
-Friedl and L\"uck show that if $G$ is an $L^2$-acyclic group then the $L^{2}$-Euler characteristic of the kernel of any epimorphism $\phi: G \to \zz$ is well-defined and given by
+As explained in \cite{flt19}*{p.
+73}, the results of \cite{fl19} imply that if $G$ is an $L^2$-acyclic type $F$ group satisfying the Atiyah conjecture, then the $L^{2}$-Euler characteristic of the kernel of any epimorphism $\phi: G \to \zz$ is well-defined and given by